TrellixVulnTeam/chromium-infra_OF7I/doc/users/contacting_troopers.md

 ## Service Hours

-Troopers provide full time coverage with the expected response times outlined above during the Pacific work day.
+Troopers provide full time coverage during local business hours and the expected response times outlined above during the work day.
 Other times support is provided best-effort.

 ## More Information